-When Target UE cannot establish the NAS connection with AMF due to the Target UE being out of coverage, for 5GC-MO-LR or pending 5GC-MT-LR (e.g. deferred 5GC-MT-LR), the following principles are applied:
+When Target UE cannot establish the NAS connection with AMF due to the Target UE being out of coverage and at least one of the discovered Located UEs can establish NAS connection for 5GC-MO-LR, the following principles are applied:

+NOTE: 5GC-MT-LR is not applicable in this release of the specification.

 - The Target UE performs the Located UE's discovery and selection.

+- The Target UE and Located UE(s) perform ranging/SL positioning.

+- The Target UE selects at least one of the Located UEs that can use 5GC-MO-LR service for SL Positioning.

-- The Target UE may transmit its ranging measurements/ results to the Located UE(s).
+- The Target UE may transmit its ranging measurements/estimation results to the Located UE(s).

-- Located UE(s) may report the ranging/SL positioning measurement result to the LMF.
+- Each Located UE that can establish the NAS connection may report the ranging/SL positioning measurement or estimation result to its LMF via the serving AMF of the Located UE.
 This may include ranging measurements/results received from the Target UE.
 The endpoints for LPP messages are the LMF and the Located UE(s).

-- The LMF may use the received informationto calculate the location of the Target UE, and provide the resulting location via the Located UE to the Target UE or via 5G NF to the LCS client or the Application Server.
+- The LMF may use the received information (i.e., ranging/SL positioning measurement or estimation result with the same deferred routing identifier) to calculate the location of the Target UE, and provide the resulting location via the Located UE to the Target UE.

+- If a LMF is aware of multiple Located UEs associated with the same Target UE, it may perform the calculation using all information from these Located UEs.